 Buried but Not Forgotten: The Oldest Story on Earth

-Until relatively recent history no one knew that across the Tigress and written on tablets of baked clay buried within a mound in Nineveh lay the oldest written piece of literature on Earth.
+Until relatively recent history no one knew that across the Tigress and buried within a mound in Nineveh lay the oldest written piece of literature on Earth.
 In 1840 however, Austen Henry Layard, an English archaeologist and explorer, started digging.
 His efforts uncovered the library of Ashurbanipal, king of the Neo-Assyrian empire and fan of a good yarn for within the hoard lay treasure – the epic of Gilgamesh.

 Rarely taught in school, reproduced by Hollywood directors or retold with the fervour of literature from the Ancient Greeks, this Sumerian text, written in the elegant script of Akkadian cuneiform and translated by only a handful of gifted Assyriologists, belongs to another era.